William H. Murray: Bolivia colony

 Colonists were required to follow the laws of Bolivia and a code of laws personally written by Murray.
-Amongst Murray's laws were a ban on brothels and saloons, a requirement to build a poultry shed within two years, a law that Murray owned all agriculture equipment, and a requirement he must personally approve all land transfers.
+Among Murray's laws were a ban on brothels and saloons, a requirement to build a poultry shed within two years, a law that Murray owned all agriculture equipment, and a requirement he must personally approve all land transfers.
 Any change to the laws required a majority vote and Murray's consent.
 He barred colonists who were members of labor unions, socialists, Republicans, or born outside the United States.
-41 families signed up with 15 leaving on May 4, 1924.
+In all, 41 families signed up, with 15 leaving on May 4, 1924.
 About 80 colonists boarded the Oroya in New Orleans before sailing through Havana, the Panama Canal, to Antofagasta, Chile.
 The caravan then traveled by rail to Tartagal and then on foot to the Tarija Department through the Andes Mountains.
 The group arrived at Aguairenda, the colony site, on June 18, 1924.

-The colonists immediately discovered much of the best land in the area was already leased by local Indigenous people.
+The colonists immediately discovered much of the best land in the area was already leased by local indigenous people.
 Colonists, mostly living in the school run by the local Catholic mission, were dissatisfied with the colony's poor living conditions.
-Most colonists left by the end of 1924 and Murray returned home in June 1925 to recruit more colonists.
-Later that year he shifted to trying to recruit Indians from their village at El Palmer.
+Most colonists left by the end of 1924, and Murray returned home in June 1925 to recruit more colonists.
+Later that year, he shifted to trying to recruit Indians from their village at El Palmer.
 With the shift in strategy, the colony grew to nearly 400 and ran Bolivia's first cotton gin.
 Conflict in the Bolivian Legislature led President Hernando Siles to demand he create a profitable cotton colony or relinquish his concession.
 His lease was cancelled on August 6, 1928, and Murray transitioned to raising cattle before finally leaving Aguairenda on July 24, 1929.
 He returned to Oklahoma on August 24, 1929.